NYU-RTS/rts-docs/docs/hpc/08_ml_ai_hpc/05_run_hf_model.md

 # Run a Hugging Face model

-Here we provide an example of how one can run a Hugging Face Large-language model (LLM) on the NYU Greene cluster
+Here we provide an example of how one can run a Hugging Face Large-language model (LLM) on the NYU Torch cluster

 ## Prepare environment
 ### Create project directory

-After [logging on to a Greene login node](../02_connecting_to_hpc/01_connecting_to_hpc.md), make a directory for this project:
+After [logging on to a Torch login node](../02_connecting_to_hpc/01_connecting_to_hpc.md), make a directory for this project:
 ```bash
 [NetID@log-1 ~]$ mkdir -p /scratch/NetID/llm_example
 [NetID@log-1 ~]$ cd /scratch/NetID/llm_example